-Nils Olsen is Assistant Professor & Director of Organizational Sciences at The George Washington University, and approaches his research and teaching from a behavioral economics perspective (Ph.D., Social Psychology; additional concentration in statistics; University of North Carolina at Chapel Hill; M.A., Social Psychology, University of Iowa at Iowa City; & B.S., Psychology, University of Wisconsin at Madison).
+Nils Olsen is trained as a social psychologist and statistician, and approaches his research and teaching from a behavioral economics perspective (Ph.D., Social Psychology; additional concentration in statistics; University of North Carolina at Chapel Hill; M.A., Social Psychology, University of Iowa at Iowa City; & B.S., Psychology, University of Wisconsin at Madison).
+Olsen's research includes: (a) decision-making in high-intensity settings (e.g., emergency department physicians, financial decision-makers - see GW TODAY article, https://gwtoday.gwu.edu/extreme-decisions); (b) perceptions of artificially intelligent agents (bots); and (c) consumer decision-making.
+Nils Olsen is the Program Director for GW’s Undergraduate (BA) & Graduate (MA) Programs in Organizational Sciences.

 Olsen’s applied experience includes work within the Global Executive MBA Program at Duke University’s Fuqua School of Business, Duke Corporate Education, Inc., the American Bar Foundation, the National Institutes of Mental Health (NIMH), and Deutsche Asset Management (Deutsche Bank).
 His presentations include events at JP Morgan Chase, the Trading Floor of the New York Stock Exchange (NYSE), the Association for Psychological Science, the International Convention on Science, Education, and Medicine in Sport (ICSEMIS), the U.S. Securities & Exchange Commission (SEC), and the National Geographic Channel.